 Tip #3: Get a massage!

 On the beach, at your hotel or in town, GET A MASSAGE.
-I have no idea why it feels so different in Thailand but it does and you’re going to want to have a few of those bad boys during your stay.They’re so cheap in some places, you could have one a day and still not come close to what a 90 minute massage costs here in the States at a popular spa.
+I have no idea why it feels so different in Thailand but it does and you’re going to want to have a few of those bad boys during your stay.They’re so cheap in some places, you could have one a day and still not come close to the cost of a 90-minute massage here in the States at a popular spa.

 Tip #4: Go to the Night Markets.